 An auto equity loan functions similarly to a home equity loan.
-The equity you have in your car can be calculated by subtracting how much you owe on your auto loan from the car’s fair market value.
+It’s possible to calculate the equity you have in your car.
+Subtract how much you owe on your auto loan from the car’s fair market value.

 An auto equity loan allows you to borrow against the equity you have in your car.
-How much depends on the lender, but you typically won’t be able to borrow the full amount.
+How much depends on the lender, but you typically won’t be able to acquire the full amount.

 The biggest drawback of auto equity loans is that they put your car at risk.
-Since you’re using the equity in your car as collateral for the loan, the lender has the right to repossess your car if you default on your payments.
+Since you’re using the equity in your vehicle as collateral for the loan, the lender has the right to repossess your vehicle if you default on your payments.

 That said, some lenders offer auto equity loans with lower interest rates than what you’d get with an auto title loan, so it can be an affordable alternative.